httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 "@query": ?queryString
 ~~~

-If the query string is absent from the request message, the value is the leading `?` character alone:
+Just like including an empty path component, the signer can include an empty query component to indicate that this component is not used in the message.
+If the query string is absent from the request message, the component value is the leading `?` character alone:

 ~~~
 ?